 What Exactly Are Strawberries?
 Where Do They Come From?

 I know, I know.
 They’re called strawberries for a reason – because they’re berries!
 Duh.
 Um….no.
-While their name is certainly misleading, true berries are fruits that come from a single flower with a single ovary, such as bananas, avocados, and pumpkin.
+While their name is certainly misleading, true berries are fruits that come from a single flower with a single ovary, such as bananas, avocados, watermelon and pumpkin.

 Yep, a pumpkin is more of a berry than a strawberry is!
 Strawberries are actually called “accessory fruits” or “aggregate fruits”.
 (But if you referred to them as ‘berries’ until now, don’t worry; most people do!)
 If you want to be super accurate, they aren’t even fruits; the strawberry plant is called a “runner plant” – but it’s generally accepted to call them fruits.

 Strawberries belong to the rose family, and the strawberry is a hybrid species of the Fragaria genus.
 Once planted, a strawberry runner plant will re-bloom every year (a perennial plant), though the produce is best up until about the fifth year of blooming.
 While wild strawberries have been around for centuries, the garden strawberry is believed to have been first grown in France during the 18th century, and soon replaced the wild strawberry as the common form of the fruit.